 Students are expected to report for duties at 8:30 AM to 4:00 PM daily, Sunday to Thursday and 8:30 AM to 1:00 PM on Fridays.
 Students can also volunteer to participate in night calls to gain more exposure and experience (e.g. deliveries, emergency surgeries, etc).
-As with any rotation – attendance at morning rounds, conferences, and clinics is mandatory.
+As with any rotation – attendance at morning rounds, conferences, and clinics is recommended.

 Friday afternoon and Saturday are free time and we have an optional weekend safari to the Chitwan National Park (or a trek or visit to Pokhara if you prefer).

-AUD 1,595 for 2 weeks
+AUD 1,895 for 2 weeks

-AUD 2,195 for 4 weeks
+AUD 2,595 for 4 weeks

-AUD 2,695 for 6 weeks
+AUD 3,195 for 6 weeks

-AUD 3,195 for 8 weeks.
+AUD 3,795 for 8 weeks.

-EXCLUSIONS: Drinks, Items of a personal nature (ie laundry, telephone etc), Travel Insurance, Passport and the Nepal Visa fees, Flights to/from Kathmandu, Vaccinations.
+Drinks, Items of a personal nature (ie laundry, telephone etc), Travel Insurance, Passport and the Nepal Visa fees, Flights to/from Kathmandu, Vaccinations.
 All costs quoted are subject to change by tour operators, volunteer organisations and currency adjustments prior to final payment.

-ORIENTATION: Our friendly team in Nepal will meet all volunteers at Kathmandu Airport and take you to your homestay accommodation.
-They will make you feel very welcome and will help you settle in with some orientation and sightseeing in the local area.
-On your first day of work they will take you to the hospital or clinic where you will be working and will introduce you to the local staff and your supervisor.
 Living conditions are not luxurious and will vary although the large majority of home stays do have electricity and running water.
 Host families are educated, speak English and are experienced in hosting international volunteers.
 Meals are traditional Nepali fare.
 Nepalese food is often said to have spiritual as well as nutritional attributes and the cuisine will nourish the body and soul!
 You are sure to enjoy the experience of sharing delicious home-cooked meals with your local family who will provide up to three meals a day.
 Tea or coffee, bread, vegetables and eggs are served for breakfast with main meals consisting of rice, lentil soup and seasonal, locally produced vegetables.
 Meat may be served occasionally.

-TRAVEL INSURANCE: It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses, lost luggage and evacuation.
+It is a condition of your travel arrangements that you have current travel insurance to cover against cancellation fees, medical expenses (including Covid cover), lost luggage and evacuation.

-CANCELLATION FEES: Please refer to our Terms & Conditions.
+Please refer to our Terms & Conditions.